Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 When to choose LLMLayer over Tavily

-Choose LLMLayer when you need both search and scraping.
-Instead of paying for Tavily’s search and a separate scraping service, LLMLayer bundles both at lower per-request costs.
+Consider LLMLayer when you need both search and scraping.
+Instead of paying for Tavily's search and a separate scraping service, LLMLayer bundles both which may offer cost advantages.

 Conclusion: Choosing your Tavily alternative

-Tavily works well for real-time search and discovery, but it’s not the only option.
-Each alternative we’ve covered solves different problems.
+Tavily works well for real-time search and discovery.
+Each alternative we've covered offers different approaches to web search and data extraction.

-The pattern is clear: Tavily optimizes for search and discovery.
-When your application needs deep extraction, semantic understanding, cited answers, privacy-first search, or unified web infrastructure, specialized alternatives deliver better results for those specific use cases.
+Tavily optimizes for search and discovery.
+When your application needs deep extraction, semantic understanding, cited answers, privacy-first search, or unified web infrastructure, these alternatives offer specialized approaches for those use cases.

-If you need structured data extraction from specific websites, Firecrawl’s purpose-built engine handles it better and costs significantly less at scale.
-At $83 for 100K pages versus Tavily’s ~$800, you’re getting 10× cost savings plus an Agent that handles JavaScript, pagination, and authentication automatically.
+If you need structured data extraction from specific websites, Firecrawl's purpose-built engine provides extraction-first architecture with predictable pricing.
+At $83 for 100K pages, Firecrawl offers cost-effective scaling with an Agent that handles JavaScript, pagination, and authentication automatically.

 Try Firecrawl free with 500 credits (no card required) or explore the docs to see how extraction-first architecture works in practice.